MunizMat/ResumeRefine/README.md

 # ResumeRefine

-ResumeRefine is an online tool that provides resume / CV analysis.
+An online tool that provides detailed resume analysis.
 The tool allows you to upload a PDF file and receive feedback and improvement suggestions for the uploaded PDF containing the resume.
-The project is accessible at https://resume-refine.com
+The project is a work in progress but a preview is available at https://resume-refine.com

 ## Technologies
 - Java